softworkz/embyuserwiki/Emby-Connect.md

 ## Guide for Users

 Start by [signing up for Emby Connect](http://emby.media/connect/).
-Then ask the owner of en Emby Server to invite you to use their server.
+Then ask the owner of an Emby Server to invite you to use their server.

 Once the invitation has been sent, you'll need to accept it by clicking on a link in the invitation email.
 The invitation will appear similar to the following: